ZekariasM/Duke_OOP_in_Java_Specialization/README.md

-# Duke_OOP_in_Java_Specialization
+# Duck on Coursera - Object Oriented Programming in Java Specialization
-Object Oriented Programming in Java Specialization Grow Your Portfolio as a Software Engineer.
-Learn about Object Oriented Design in four project-based courses.
+Starting Portfolio as a Software Engineer by learning about Object Oriented Design in four project-based courses.